Museum of the Southwest

 The Museum of the Southwest is a multidisciplinary cultural museum opened in 1966.
-It displays a selection of prints, paintings, and drawings.
+It displays a selection of prints, paintings, and drawings, as well as the 1959 Kentucky Derby trophy.
 It also houses the Durham Children's Museum.
 The museum is situated in a 5,300 sqft mansion built in 1937 and is listed on the National Register of Historic Places.

 Fred and Juliette Turner House

 The house was designed by architect Anton F. Korn and was built during 1936–37.